gocept/gocept.gtimelog/README.txt

 You can click on those to save typing.
 Or you can specify a URL in ~/.gtimelog/gtimelogrc and download the task list from a wiki or wherever.

-There are two broad categories of activities: ones that count as work (coding, planning, writing proposals or reports, answering work-related email), and ones that don't (browsing the web for fun, reading personal email, chatting with a friend on the phone for two hours, going out for a lunch break).
-To indicate which activities are not work related add two asterisks to the activity name:
+There are three broad categories of activities: ones that count as work (coding, planning, writing proposals or reports, answering work-related email), ones that don't (browsing the web for fun, reading personal email, chatting with a friend on the phone for two hours, going out for a lunch break) and ones which count as "half-work" (This are activities where only half of the time spent for is counted as work.
+Depending on your employer, time spend in train or plane when you do not work as described above, may count as "half-work".)

+To indicate which activities are not work related add two asterisks to the activity name.
+To indicate that an activity is "half-work" add '/2' at the end of the activity name.
+Look at the following examples:

   lunch **
   browsing slashdot **
   napping on the couch **
+  in train to Frankfurt/2

 GTimeLog displays all the things you've done today, and calculates the total time you spent working, and the total time you spent "slacking".
 It also